 To reverse the direction of rotation, disconnect and lockout power and interchange any two of the three AC power leads for three phase motors.
 For two-phase four wire, disconnect and lockout power and interchange the AC line leads on any one phase.
-For two phase three wire, disconnect and lockout power and interchange the AC line and lockout the phase in the phase three wire, disconnect and lockout the phase in the phase three wire and phase two AC line accidentally coming into contact with hot surfaces.
+For two phase three wire, disconnect and lockout power and interchange phase one and phase two AC line accidentally coming into contact with hot surfaces.
 Protection should be provided by the user to protect against accidental contact with hot surfaces.
-Failure to observe discomfort or injury to personnel may reach temperatures which can cause precaution could result in bodily injury.
+Failure to observe serious or fatal injury.
+Surface temperatures of motor enclosures this precaution could result in bodily injury. discomfort or injury to personnel may reach temperatures which can cause